AtCloudStudio/BattaleTank/README.md

 * Added simpled collision to tank and projectile
 * Created TankTrack C++ class (component to apply movement force to the tank)
 * Input binding for left and right track throttle
-* Realized tank move (forward and backward)
+* Implemented tank move (forward and backward)
 * Bug: Unreal Engine crashed when tried to delete a TankTrack component from tank blueprint, which happened every time (X_X don't know how to fix it, but at least I had added both left and right track to the tank)
 * After reinitialized project files (some deletes, some cuts and pastes), finally got rid of the bug above
-* Created TankMovementComponent, realized tank turn (not really)
+* Created TankMovementComponent, Implemented tank turn (not really)
-* Realized player tank turning left and right
+* Implemented player tank turning left and right
-* Realized AI Tanks auto move towards to player tank
+* Implemented AI Tanks auto move towards to player tank
 * It is funny every tank's movement looks like skating

 ### Day 07